23technologies/gardener-extension-provider-hcloud/README.md

 This controller implements Gardener's extension contract for the Hetzner cloud provider.

-All `ControllerRegistration` resources that can be used to register this controller to Gardener can be found under releases.
+The latest release's `ControllerRegistration` resource that can be used to register this controller to Gardener can be found [here](https://github.com/23technologies/gardener-extension-provider-hcloud/releases/latest/download/controller-registration.yaml).

 Please find more information regarding the extensibility concepts and a detailed proposal [here](https://github.com/gardener/gardener/blob/master/docs/proposals/01-extensibility.md).